cds-snc/canadalogin-user-selfservice-webapp/README.md

 ## Overview

-GC Sign in Service integrates with IBM Security Verify to provide a secure and flexible authentication system supporting the following authentication methods.
+**GC Sign in** integrates with IBM Security Verify to provide a secure and flexible authentication system supporting the following authentication methods.

 ### For initial pilot release
 - Password + SMS or Voice OTP MFA authentication